 Note, this is the same price target we identified in our April 15 Update on Gold.

 We can speculate about what circumstances might provide a floor.
 The prevailing wisdom these days is yet another round of QE — or at least inflation of some variety.
 With interest rates on the rise, that seems likely enough.
 We’ll stick a pin in the idea of a mid-July market calamity that necessitates Fed intervention.

 But, as long as 1155 holds (and, by proxy, the purple channel), gold will regain its luster.
-I show a rebound to 1525 by as soon as August and as high as 1760 by the end of the year.
-This is my favored case, and is supported by price action surrounding previous peaks.
+It could rebound to 1525 by as soon as August and as high as 1760 by the end of the year.

 Each of the two significant spikes since the Aug 1999 low of 253 was followed by a retracement of between .382 and .500 of the rise from 253.
 In May 2006, GC topped out at 1009 and then retraced just over 38.2% of the rise.
 And, in Mar 2008, it retraced to about halfway between the .382 and .500 Fibs at 43%.

 The .382 Fib of the 253 — 1923 rise was 1285, so that ship has sailed.
 The .500 is down at 1088.
 1155 is about halfway between them (a 46% retracement.)